 "Tell me boy."
 A voice whispered, causing Torn's stomach to heave with terror.
 Perhaps it was the surprise.
 Perhaps it was something else.
 "Do you think they hear you?
 Your Gods?"
 He did not want to turn.
 Did not want to see the face that spoke in such a voice.
 A voice that seemed to be composed of darkness itself.
 A voice of the legs of cockroaches sliding over the dirt of the grave.
 Yet he turned.
 Compelled.
 Forced.
 The creature sat upon the mound of his former friends.
 Great black wings stretched behind it, and it's tail coiled lazily around the throat of the girl who had once captivated his gaze.
 A face not unlike some of those that had been burned twitched as it's nearly fleshless mouth moved, razored teeth glittering.
 Yellow eyes stared into his, and it was as though the being could see his mind.

 "I can."
-It smiled, it's corpse-like visage lightening in an out of place, good natured grin.
+It smiled, it's skeletal visage lightening in an out of place joyful grin.
 "I can hear it's wishes.
 See it's doubts.
 Read it's faults.
 Your Gods have allowed this Torn.
-Your Gods poisoned the minds of your people into neutrality and have left you to gaze upon their dessicated corpses.
+Your Gods poisoned the minds of your people into neutrality and have left you to gaze upon their desiccated corpses.
 They hide while you suffer.
 They offer you no comfort.
 Only sit wherever it is that they sit and allow such massacres to continue unbridled."